triton-inference-server/model_navigator/examples/14_optimize_and_serve_onnx_and_tensorrt_ensemble_on_pytriton/README.md

 ## Run model optimization

-In next step the optimize process is going to be performed for the models.
+In the next step, the optimize process will be performed for the models.

 ```bash
 python ./optimize.py